mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 If a piece of code requires refactoring *and* behavioral changes, this should happen in two to three changelists:

 1. Add tests to exercise the existing behavior (if they're not already there).
-1. Refactor the code without touching any tests.
+1. Refactor the production code while holding the test code constant.
-1. Change the behavior and update the tests to match.
+1. Change behavior in the production code and update the tests to match.

 By leaving the automated tests untouched in step 2, you prove to your reviewer that your refactoring preserves behavior.
-When you get to step 3, your reviewer doesn't have to suss out what's a refactoring change and what's a behavioral change.
+When you get to step 3, your reviewer doesn't have to suss out what's a refactoring change and what's a behavioral change because you've properly isolated them ahead of time.

 ## Break up large changelists

 If your changelist includes more than ~500 lines of production code, look for opportunities to break it up.

+Too often, developers find that to add feature A, they need modify a parameter to functions B and C. If it's a small set of changes, that's fine, but it can also make a change enormous.
+Instead of changing everything at once, can you change the dependencies first and add the new feature in a subsequent changelist?

 It's probably tedious to break up the code and find a subset that makes a working, intelligible change, but you'll get better feedback and put less strain on your reviewer.

-Too often, developers find that to change A, they need to fix B, C, and D, but they often.
-You need to adjust an existing API so that change A works.
-Can you do that first?

-I don't know if it's laziness or a misguided idea that a commit history has to match the exact order that they wrote the code, but that's silly.

 ## Respond graciously to critiques

 One of the fastest ways to ruin a code review is taking feedback personally.
-This is, nevertheless, a common pitfall.
 If you take pride in your work, it's easy to feel like criticism of your code is a criticism of you.

-Sometimes your reviewer contributes to this by framing their feedback tactlessly (TODO: link to other code review article).
-As the author, you ultimately control what to take personally (TODO: link to 7 havits).
+Sometimes your reviewer contributes to this by [framing their feedback tactlessly](/human-code-reviews-1/#never-say-you).
+As the author, [you ultimately control](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive) what to take personally.
 As much as possible, treat your reviewer's feedback as an objective discussion about the code and not a personal attack.
 Getting defensive will only make things worse.

 I find it helpful to interpret all feedback as helpful lessons.
 If they catch a subtle bug in my code, my instinct is to explain why I overlooked it.
 Instead, I focus on how conscientious they were in spotting it, and I'll say something like, "Wow, nice catch!"